shardsofblue/virginia-court-data/final-memo.md

 >
 >The newspaper also built a first-of-its-kind database of Florida’s criminal judges to compare sentencing patterns based on everything from a judge's age and previous work experience to race and political affiliation.

 This analysis looked specifically at sentence disparities across types of crimes both across the state and in individual counties.
-Florida courts use a point system, so the Herald analysis was able to take into account not only similar charges but similar point values assigned to defendants, as well.
+Florida courts use a point system to classify defendants, so the Herald analysis was able to take into account not only similar charges but similar point values, as well.

 Their findings:
 >[Trial judges] offer blacks fewer chances to avoid jail or scrub away felonies.